sch3fr/StudyDump/README.md

 Started a new xamarin project in this repo.
 Just to get myself comfortable with xamarin.
 We'll see how it goes.
 ## 15-AUG-21
 Today I found great Xamarin explanation youtube series.
 I'm really stoked that after an hour I'm much more familiar with xamarin forms than I've been ever since I started poking around with it in June.
+## 16-AUG-21
+Another day of following tutorials.
+Hope to finish 'em soon so I can understand Xamarin.forms better and start developing my first android app!